Steady-state bifurcations for three-cell networks with asymmetric inputs: Case study: three-cell networks with one, two or six asymmetric inputs

-\begin{rem} From the possible lattice structures presented in Theorem~\ref{lala} for connected three-cell networks with asymmetric inputs, we have: \\ (i) Only the lattice structure in Figure~\ref{lat:C2L0d} does not appear when we resctrict to networks with one or two asymmetric inputs. \\ (ii) The lattice structures of Figures~\ref{lat:C2L1v} and \ref{lat:C3L1} occur for connected three-cell networks with two asymmetric inputs but not for connected three-cell networks with one asymmetric input. $\Diamond$ \end{rem}
+\begin{rem} From the possible lattice structures presented in Theorem~\ref{thm:lala} for connected three-cell networks with asymmetric inputs, we have: \\ (i) Only the lattice structure in Figure~\ref{lat:C2L0d} does not appear when we restrict to networks with one or two asymmetric inputs. \\ (ii) The lattice structures of Figures~\ref{lat:C2L1v} and \ref{lat:C3L1} occur for connected three-cell networks with two asymmetric inputs but not for connected three-cell networks with one asymmetric input. $\Diamond$ \end{rem}

-Finally, we classify the synchrony subspaces which support a steady-state bifurcation branch for generic bifurcation problems on coupled cell systems respecting a bifurcation condition for the three-cell networks with asymmetric inputs in Table~\ref{tab:val13cell}, Tables~\ref{tab:C3L0RI1.tex}-\ref{tab:C2L3.tex} and Figure~\ref{fig:rep_min}.
+Finally, we classify which synchrony subspaces support a steady-state bifurcation branch for generic bifurcation problems on coupled cell systems of the three-cell networks given in Theorem~\ref{thm:classification}.
+This classification appears at the sixth column of Table~\ref{tab:latdia}.

-\begin{thm} For the networks given in Theorem~\ref{thm:classification}, we have that every synchrony subspace supports a bifurcation branch, for generic bifurcation problems on coupled cell systems respecting the appropriate bifurcation condition, except for the network phase space $\R^3$ in the case of all the networks in Tables~~\ref{tab:C3L0RI2.tex}, \ref{tab:C3L2.tex}-\ref{tab:C2L3.tex}, the networks $C_1 \& A_2$, $A_2 \& A_1$ in Table~\ref{tab:C3L0RI1.tex}, networks $A$, $C$, $F$ in Table~\ref{tab:val13cell} and the network in Figure~\ref{fig:rep_min}.
-However, for each of the networks in Table~\ref{tab:C3L0RI2.tex} and the network in Figure~\ref{fig:rep_min}, there exists an open set of generic bifurcation problems, on coupled cell systems respecting the appropriate bifurcation condition, where the network phase space $\R^3$ supports a bifurcation branch. \end{thm}
+\begin{thm} For the networks given in Theorem~\ref{thm:classification}, we have that every synchrony subspace supports a bifurcation branch of steady-state solutions, for generic bifurcation problems on coupled cell systems respecting the appropriate bifurcation condition, except for the network phase space $\R^3$ in the case of all the networks in Tables~~\ref{tab:C3L0RI2.tex}, \ref{tab:C3L2.tex}-\ref{tab:C2L3.tex}, the networks $C_1 \& A_2$, $A_2 \& A_1$ in Table~\ref{tab:C3L0RI1.tex}, networks $A$, $C$, $F$ in Table~\ref{tab:val13cell} and the network in Figure~\ref{fig:rep_min}.
+However, for each of the networks in Table~\ref{tab:C3L0RI2.tex} and the network in Figure~\ref{fig:rep_min}, there exists an open set of generic bifurcation problems, on coupled cell systems respecting the appropriate bifurcation condition, where the network phase space $\R^3$ supports a bifurcation branch.
+The sixth column of Table~\ref{tab:latdia} contains the bifurcation diagrams for the networks given in Theorem~\ref{thm:classification}. \end{thm}

-\begin{proof} It follows from Theorem~\ref{thm:classification3} that the full synchrony subspace is $\upsilon$-simple and $\upsilon$-maximal, where $\upsilon$ is the valency eigenfunction.
-Using Theorem~\ref{thm:LSred1}, we know that the full synchrony subspace supports a bifurcation branch for every generic $f\in\mathcal{V}_{\upsilon}(N)$.

-Moreover, from the same two Theorems \ref{thm:classification3} and \ref{thm:LSred1}, we know that any two dimensional synchrony subspace is $\mu$-simple and $\mu$-maximal and that it supports a bifurcation branch for every generic $f\in\mathcal{V}_{\mu}(N)$, where $\mu$ is an eigenfunction different from the valency eigenfunction.